alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

     dapr state list --store-name statestore
     ```

-- Examine the `Dapr Attach` config in `launch.json` and use it to attach the debugger to the `food-dapr-backend` process and debug the state store code:
+- Examine the `Dapr Attach` config in `launch.json` and use it to attach the debugger to the `food-api-dapr` process and debug the state store code:

     ```json
     {